Lilla-Kavecsanszki/order-easy/README.md

 The business goals of this website are:
-  -	To deliver a high-quality application that addresses all stock management issues efficiently
+  -	To deliver a high-quality application that addresses all stock order issues efficiently
   -	To provide an excellent user experience that is both efficient for each client and easy to use
   - To simplify the management of the product list, thanks to the use of Google Spreadsheet and the update options on the app
-  - To always provide accurate results with the current date noted
+  - To always provide accurate results, also with the current date noted

 The customer goals of this website are:
   -	To search for an application that is user-friendly and easy to navigate